unsupo/52projects52weeks-blog/_posts/2019-02-12-introduction-to-working-out.md

 <!-- wp:paragraph -->

 Depending on your overall goal you may want to mix up these 3 in different aspects.
 Just keep in mind, your body is an efficiency machine.
 It will strive to make it’s life as easy it possibly can.
-Your body doesn’t want to use good form for instance because it’s much easier not to, it’s that simple.
+Your body doesn’t want to use good form for instance because it’s much instinctually easier not to, it’s that simple.

 <!-- /wp:paragraph -->